Inverness: Economy

-City centre

-Inverness City Centre lies on the east bank of the river and is linked to the west side of the town by three road bridges – Ness Bridge, Friars Bridge and the Black (or Waterloo) Bridge – and by one of the town's suspension foot bridges, the Greig Street Bridge.
+Inverness city centre lies on the east bank of the river and is linked to the west side of the town by three road bridges: Ness Bridge, Friars Bridge and the Black (or Waterloo) Bridge – and by one of the town's suspension foot bridges, the Greig Street Bridge.

 The traditional city centre was a triangle bounded by High Street, Church Street and Academy Street, within which Union Street and Queensgate are cross streets parallel to High Street.
 Between Union Street and Queensgate is the Victorian Market, which contains a large number of small shops.

-The main Inverness railway station is almost directly opposite the Academy Street entrance to the Market.
+The main Inverness railway station lies almost directly opposite the Academy Street entrance to the market.
 From the 1970s, the Eastgate Shopping Centre was developed to the east of High Street, with a substantial extension being completed in 2003.

 Education

 The city has a number of different education providers.
-Inverness is catered for by about a dozen primary schools including Bun-sgoil Ghàidhlig Inbhir Nis, a specialised institution situated at Slackbuie.
-There are five secondary schools: Inverness High School, Inverness Royal Academy, Charleston Academy, Millburn Academy, and Culloden Academy.
-Additionally there is Inverness College UHI which offers further and higher education courses to those of school leaving age and above.
-The city also has a new Centre for Health Sciences adjacent to Raigmore Hospital.
+Inverness is catered for by about a dozen primary schools including Bun-sgoil Ghàidhlig Inbhir Nis (Gaelic Primary School), a specialised institution situated at Lochardil.
+There are five secondary schools: Inverness High School, Inverness Royal Academy, Charleston Academy, Millburn Academy and Culloden Academy.
+Additionally there is UHI Inverness which offers flexible learning opportunities from access level through to PhD.
+The city also has a new Centre for Health Sciences, adjacent to Raigmore Hospital.

-University of the Highlands and Islands

-Inverness College is situated in the city and is a part of the University of the Highlands and Islands, a federation of 15 colleges and research institutions in the Highlands and Islands of Scotland delivering higher education.
-With around 8,420 students, Inverness College hosts around a quarter of all the University of the Highlands and Islands' students, and 30% of those studying to degree level.
+UHI Inverness is a partner of the University of the Highlands and Islands (UHI), an integrated university encompassing both further and higher education.
+The university partnership is made up of 12 colleges and research institutions located across the Highlands and Islands, Moray and Perthshire.

-In 2015 the college moved to a new campus to the East of the A9.
+In 2015, the college moved to a new location, on the Inverness Campus.
 The original outline planning application forms a vision for the development over the next thirty years.
 The application includes: